 - Use a responsive template for everything, including emails.

-- Do not use long paragraphs, which can be cumbersome on devices.
-Remember that people are moving when on mobile-- long paragraphs will often lose them.
+- Do not use long paragraphs.
+Remember that people are often on-the-go when using mobile, long paragraphs will often lose them.

 - How to optimize content after the Mobile Algorithm Change?